davidgatti/How-to-Understand-Sockets-Using-IoT/README.md

 As you can see, this isn't 🚀🔬.

-# How to Make Your Own Rules (Protocol)
+# How to Make Your Own Rules (Protocol) ASCII

 Now that we have a better understanding of protocols, you’ll need to design a common structure for communication.
 Let's say you want to send the temperature of your house to your NodeJS server.
 Your stream of bytes could look like this:

 `45,40.1,50,90,100,102.5`

 The comma acts as the separator for each measurement.
 You can choose any character you want, but, just so you know, the comma will make your data compatible with the CSV (Comma Separated Values) format.
-Anyway, on the other end, you need some code that will check for the separator, and when that happens - you have your value.
+On the other end, you need some code that will check for the separator, and when that happens - you have your value.

 As you can see from this example, there is no header or optional data.
 You decide what goes in your protocol.